gigamonkey/bash-treasure-hunt/README.md

 Player then follows the clue to find the next secret.
 Secrets consist of are random numbers generated when the puzzle is set up and are thus unique for scavenger hunt.
-We also store the hash of each secret in order in the .check file when we generate the puzzle.
-Then we can confirm that the player has found the correct secrets by hashing the secrets found by their scripts comparing against the corresponding line in `.check` but there's no way to forge the secrets since they're just random and are only stored wherever they are hidden.
+We also store the hash of each secret in order in the `.hashes` file when we generate the puzzle.
+Then we can confirm that the player has found the correct secrets by hashing the secrets found by their scripts comparing against the corresponding line in `.hashes` but there's no way to forge the secrets since they're just random and are only stored wherever they are hidden.

 ## Basic structure to build the puzzle.